Step 1 of 2

 **Need structured data from search?**

-2. Define the fields you need in the schema β€” Exa returns grounded JSON with citations
+2. Define the fields you need in the schema β€” Exa returns grounded JSON in `output.content` with citations in `output.grounding`

 **Results too slow?**